spatie/data-transfer-object/README.md

 ### Custom uncasters

-You can build your own uncaster classes, which will take whatever input they are given, and will uncast that object to an array or scalar type.
+You can build your own uncaster classes, which will take whatever object they are given, and will uncast that object to an array or scalar type.

 Take a look at the `ComplexObject`: